thisdk/komari/docs/general.md

   - `DoubleJump` – With double jump.
 - `Wait before / Wait after` – Delay (ms) before/after using the key (applies to each repeat).
 - `Wait random range` – Adds randomness to the wait time: `[delay - range, delay + range]`.
+- `Wait after buffered` – Buffers the post-use wait time on the last key use count to let the next action begin earlier.
+  - `None` – No buffering; waits fully in place (default).
+  - `Interruptible` – Next `Key` action can interrupt the buffered wait.
+  - `Uninterruptible` – Next `Key` action waits until the buffered wait finishes.
+  - In `Uninterruptible` mode, only user-defined actions are blocked - built-in bot actions (e.g., rune solving) may still interrupt.

 Actions can be reordered using the up/down icons.